pbos/brew/recipes/mighty-braggot.md

 ------------

 OG:           1.122@32C (1.125)
 SG@2 Weeks:   1.050@24C (1.051)
+FG@19 Weeks   1.030@21C (1.030)
+Final ABV:    12.8%!

 Additional Notes
 ----------------
 This beer stinks like hell when fermenting apparently?
+(Note: Settles after ~12 Weeks) The honey really takes over the final taste, future versions could up the ratio of malt to honey.
+This recipe might really benefit from dry-hopping, the aroma is very simple and malty (reminiscent of toast bread?)